lindseyr23/GuitarHero430/README.md

 7. [References](#references)

 ## Project Description
-This project aims to ecreate the experience of playing the iconic Guitar Hero using MSP430 microcontrollers.
+This project aims to recreate the experience of playing the iconic Guitar Hero using MSP430 microcontrollers.
 Inspired by the popular rhythm-based video game, this project combines hardware interfacing, LED visualization, audio processing, and gameplay logic to create an experience playing along with your favorite songs.

 Using two TI LaunchPad Kits with MSP430 (MSP-EXP430G2ET), the project simulates the Guitar Hero gameplay.
 One LaunchPad serves as the game controller, managing gameplay logic and capturing user input, while providing real-time feedback through an LED display.
 The other LaunchPad controls LED visualizations and audio output for the song.